Richard W. Kang, MD, MS

 Assistant Professor of Orthopaedic Surgery

-Richard W. Kang, MD, MS, is an orthopaedic sports medicine surgeon skilled in a variety of minimally invasive and arthroscopic procedures.
+Richard W. Kang, MD, MS, is a board certified orthopaedic sports medicine surgeon skilled in a variety of minimally invasive and arthroscopic procedures.
 He specializes in the diagnosis and management of adolescent and adult hip conditions, including labral tears and femoroacetabular impingement.
 He also has expertise in the treatment of cartilage lesions of the hip, knee, and shoulder.
 By utilizing modern techniques to preserve the natural joint, Dr. Kang's objective is to delay or prevent the onset of arthritis and the need for a joint replacement.
 Dr. Kang's work is dedicated towards alleviating pain and restoring patients' quality of life.

 Dr. Kang has published extensively on various topics within orthopaedic surgery, with a specific focus on the management of hip conditions as well as cartilage defects of the hip, knee, and shoulder.
 His publications include numerous peer-reviewed manuscripts, multiple book chapters, and technique videos.
 Dr. Kang's research experience spans from developing novel basic science models to clinical outcomes studies, and has received number of awards and grants.
 Notable research support includes that of the National Institutes of Health (NIH) as well as the Orthopaedic Research and Education Foundation (OREF).